 “Never put off till tomorrow, what you can do the day after tomorrow.”
 Mark Twain

-It can be a reassuring to find out that some of the greatest minds in history suffered from procrastination.
+It can be reassuring to find out that some of the greatest minds in history suffered from procrastination.
 Samuel Taylor Coleridge, the great nineteenth-century poet, had such a weakness.
 His family, friends and even he himself recognised the problem.
 His editor and nephew, Henry, wrote about him saying he was a “victim of procrastination habit.”
-In fact Coleridge’s excuses for lateness became legendary.
+In fact, Coleridge’s excuses for lateness became legendary.

 Procrastination and what to do about it

 We find examples of procrastination scattered throughout history.
 Hieroglyphs translated by a professor of Egyptology, Ronald Leprohon, found that ancient Egyptians struggled with time management – “Friend, stop putting off work and allow us to go home in good time.”

 Procrastination seems to curse us all at some time in our life.

 This issue seems to be connected to the prefrontal cortex of the brain; the area responsible for decision making.
 It helps us set goals, to experience the future and allows us to run different options and outcomes.

 It can also overload the decision process with too many options.

 This includes both conscious and unconscious decisions.
 Yes, we have a range of decisions that happen under conscious awareness.
 When we become overloaded it is easier not to do anything and we call this procrastination.